 Adding Form Modules to Your ePortfolio

-You can begin to add a Form module to your ePortfolio by either clicking Add Content (1) on your slide or the Content button (2) in the lower right corner of your screen to access your Library.
+You can begin to add a Form module to your ePortfolio by either clicking Add Content (1) on your section or the Content button (2) in the lower right corner of your screen to access your Library.

 Next, select the Form filter (3) to display the different forms you can add: Rich Text forms (A), Checkbox forms (B), Multiple Choice forms (C), Dropdown forms (D), and Tag forms (E).

 (B) Checkbox Forms